cityofaustin/atd-moped/moped-toolbox/access_migration/README.md

 - moped editor: project list: cannot search for projects with no/unknown status
 - moped editor: projects: should we use "Current phase" instead of "status"?
 Status is a confusing term because it only appears in search filter
 - search for todos :)
-- do we need to test project length reporting?
-- we need some way to undo:
-  - the project inserts
-  - the activity log records
-  - - sort projects by interim project ID before we migrate them, so that older projects have a lower project ID
+- sort projects by interim project ID before we migrate them, so that older projects have a lower project ID?

 ### NW Questions
-- can we concat work auth work order Id into beginning of description?
-- dedupe existing projects with interim_project_id
-- milestones:
-  - ok to merge public meeting and public meeting (tentative) ? will use estimated date for tentative?
-  - in mapping doc NW used the estiamted date for not-tentative. confusing!
 - project personnel:
   - IF NOT DESIGNATED: USE how to handle when role is null? default role? currently falling back to "Project Support". attribute Nathan Wilkes.
-- project funding:
-  - very few sources have a status. currently defaulting to tentatitve.
-    - OK
 - work authorizations statusID: default to....planned? complete?
   - > futue/potential

--> issues to make: merge fund and dept-unit
-- add project funding status order integer
-- does the "ProjectPhase" column on the projects table always have a corresponding status update? because the migration is going purely based on status updates
 - should we assign "New" work type to anything that doesn't have a work type?
 - facility type "Corridor Plan" (and similalry the ProjecType) attribute - what to do with these?
-- we are converting unmatched signals to intersection improvement components: review these with AMD
 - how to handle entities that don't exist in moped. see https://docs.google.com/spreadsheets/d/1mRvElKNrswuWKga_I1iHSD4-5J9m4UsOuB8n5oyGvDs/edit#gid=1400142967

 - not migrating these project facility colummns: